Graylog2/documentation/pages/pipelines/functions.rst

       - Sets multiple fields to the given values in the currently processed message.
     * - `rename_field`_
       - Rename a message field.
+    * - `syslog_facility`
+      - Converts a syslog facility number to its string representation.
+    * - `syslog_level`
+      - Converts a syslog level number to its string representation.
+    * - `expand_syslog_priority`
+      - Converts a syslog priority number to its level and facility.
+    * - `expand_syslog_priority_as_string`
+      - Converts a syslog priority number to its level and facility string representations.

 to_bool
 -------